wp-plugins/lastfm-for-artists/readme.txt

 = There's an error message like "ERROR: domdocument::domdocument() expects 2 parameter to be long" = Disable the `domxml` extension of your php installation. `domxml` is a legacy extension introduced for php4 which lacks cool dom-functions.
 But in php5 they are built in and - guess what - **incompatible** with the old extension.
 So we rely on the new bright and shiny built-in functions.

+= Can I use this plugin without a widget? = Unfortunately this is not possible.
+As all options are set on a per-widget basis, there is no way to display a list without a widget.

+= Can you translate the plugin to language [insert-your-language] = No... but: **You can!** Just have a look at the translation files and/or contact me for further instructions.

 == Other Notes ==